faskowit/multiAtlasTT/README.md

 <sup>1</sup> These tools transfer the atlas from fsaverage to subject space using [_mri_label2label_](https://surfer.nmr.mgh.harvard.edu/fswiki/mri_label2label), whereas FreeSufer _recon-all_ uses _mris_ca_label_ to generative the Desikan and Destrieux parcellations in native space.
 This tool can be used as part of a pipeline to generate the appropriate .gcs files necessary for potentially using the _mris_ca_train_ and _mris_ca_label_ functions.

 <sup>2</sup> The creators of the HCP-MMP1.0 atlas [do not fully support](https://www.mail-archive.com/hcp-users@humanconnectome.org/msg03072.html) transfering their parcellation to volume space.
 This is because the HCP altas is supposed to be fit with multiple imaging modalities, multi-modal surface matching, and a perceptron; on a high resolution surface.
 These tools only utilize the FreeSurfer surface registration.
 Therefore, proceed at your own risk.
 See also [this preprint](https://www.biorxiv.org/content/early/2018/01/29/255620) for additional info on the HCP viewpoint.

+<sub> This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. 1342962.
+Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors(s) and do not necessarily reflect the views of the National Science Foundation. </sub>